-Medical Malpractice Lawyer in Florida
+Medical Malpractice Lawyer in Tampa, Florida

 When we find ourselves sick, injured, or in desperate need of medical assistance, we turn to our trusted medical professionals.
 It’s assumed that the nurses, doctors, surgeons, and specialists we see will always deliver the care and assistance we need, when we need it.
 These professionals have many years of rigorous education and experience behind them, and that’s why we trust them.

 What happens when our trusted medical professionals fail us?
 What if the negligence of our healthcare professionals causes injury or even death?
 Unfortunately, this is a reality for many Americans, and it doesn’t appear to be getting any better.
-That’s where a knowledgeable medical malpractice lawyer can help you through this type of situation.
+That’s where a Tampa medical malpractice lawyer can help you through this type of situation.

 A 2016 study conducted by researchers at the world-renowned Johns Hopkins University revealed some troubling statistics: